 Do I have to use vacation time to work as an election judge?

 Your employer can reduce your salary or wages by the amount you are paid for being a judge during the hours you are away from work.
-(For example: If you normally work 8 hours, your regular salary is $15 per hour and your election judge salary will be $10 per hour, your employer can reduce your normal salary of $120 by $80 and pay you the difference of $40.)
-Or, you can voluntarily take a vacation day to be fully paid by your employer and receive the judge salary you earn as extra income.
-An employer cannot force you to take vacation.
+(For example: If you normally work 8 hours, and your regular salary is $15 per hour and your election judge salary will be $10 per hour, your employer can reduce your normal salary of $120 by $80 and pay you the difference of $40.)
+You can also choose to take a vacation day to be fully paid by your employer and receive the judge salary you earn as extra income.
+An employer cannot require you to take vacation time to serve as an election judge.
 (M.S.
 204B.195)

 - must be 16 or 17 years old (once they reach 18 years of age, then they can apply to be a regular judge)

 - must be enrolled in a high school or homeschooled in Minnesota

 - may work from 6 am to no later than 10 pm at the polling place (half-day shifts are available)